Wealthify doesn't support your browser

 According to them, having a child in the UK will cost you:

-That’s the ‘big ticket’ price of raising a child, which considers everything from food to housing and childcare.
-However, £152,747/£185,413 is the very basic cost of raising your child, which means that it doesn’t factor in luxuries like trips abroad or lots of birthday and Christmas presents, or if they pick up an expensive hobby at an early age.
+That's the ‘big ticket’ prices of raising a child, and it considers everything from food to housing and childcare.
+However, £69,621 is said to be the very basic cost of raising a child for a couple compared to £113,102 for a single-parent.
+These calculations doesn’t factor in luxuries like trips abroad or lots of birthday and Christmas presents, or if your child picks up an expensive hobby at an early age that you'll need to fund.

 Remember, this is an average.